malciller/DioGrid/README.md

 ```

 ### 2. Install Dependencies
-Ensure you have `python3` and `pip` installed.
+Ensure you have `python` and `pip` installed.
 Then install the dependencies:
 ```bash
 pip install -r requirements.txt
 ```